Aiven-Open/klaw-docs/3.1/docs/getting_started/getting_started.rst

 -   If SASL/SSL is configured, make sure they right properties are configured in AdminClient properties in Cluster Api application.

-7 Final Check
+9 Final Check
 -------------
+-   License key is configured
 -   Cluster Api is running
--   Metastore is running and has tables and data
+-   Metastore (Cassandra or Rdbms) is running and has tables and data
 -   UI Api is running
--   Cluster Api is authorized to read topics information
+-   Cluster Api is authorized to read topics and acls on topics information(Acls should be configured)
 -   Access UI from http://[host]:[port]/kafkawize where host and port are UI Api application Example : http://localhost:9097/kafkawize